Chapter 14: Waves

 He sits at a desk in a room with no windows and the laptop screen casts his face in blue-white light and his hands move across the keyboard with the unhurried precision of someone entering inventory.
 Dates.
 Times.
 Initials.
 A color-coded grid — green for confirmed, yellow for pending, red for cancelled.
 The man scrolls down and the grid extends for pages.
 He highlights a row in green and types a note: Friday pickup confirmed.
 Unit 3.
 Standard protocol.

 Hank is behind his eyes.
 Hank is in his hands.
 The hands are dry, clean, nails trimmed short.
 The man smells like dryer sheets and coffee.
 His breathing is even.
 His heart rate is fifty-eight beats per minute and Hank knows this because the body he is wearing is a body that monitors itself, that maintains efficiency with the same discipline Hank brings to load-bearing walls.
-The man saves the file and closes the laptop and stands and his knees don’t crack and his back doesn’t ache and he is fifty, maybe fifty-five, and he takes care of himself.
-He takes care of everything.
-There is a canker sore on the inside of his lower lip — Hank can feel it, the raw divot where the man’s tongue finds the wound and leaves it and finds it again, a nervous habit in a body with no other nerves.
+There is a canker sore on the inside of his lower lip — the raw divot where the man’s tongue finds the wound and leaves it and finds it again, a nervous habit in a body with no other nerves.

 The man picks up a phone.
 Dials from memory.
 “Friday’s confirmed.
 Three units.”
 A pause.
 “Tell Riedel we need the north access clear by four.”